Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 5. Releasing on the Calendar

-Probably still the most common crucial release criteria is the calendar.
+The calendar is the most common, crucial release criterion.
 People picked a date and now they’re going to release because that date arrived.
-Granted, there are external issues that influence your release schedule, but just because a date arrived doesn’t mean it’s ok to push crummy software onto your unsuspecting soon-to-be-former customers.
-Release when it’s ready/safe/stable/good.
+Granted, there are external issues that influence your release schedule, but just because a date arrived doesn’t mean it’s okay to push crummy software onto your unsuspecting, soon-to-be-former customers.
+Release when it’s ready, safe, stable, and good.
 If the calendar is a fixed constraint, make sure your process will get you there on time.